-Florida’s Supplemental Nutrition Assistance Program (SNAP), more commonly referred to as food stamps, helps the state’s residents afford groceries every month.
+Florida’s Supplemental Nutrition Assistance Program (SNAP), more commonly referred to as food stamps, helps the state’s eligible residents afford groceries every month.
 The program is administered on the state level by the Florida Department of Children and Families (DCF).
 However, the program must meet the guidelines and regulations set forth by the United States Department of Agriculture (USDA).

 The SNAP program determines eligibility and allocation of benefits primarily on a household’s size and income.
 However, there may be other considerations taken into account when an applicant applies, such as monthly expenses or citizenship.

 Applicants will need to provide detailed information about their household demographics, income and expenses during the application process.
 Once receiving benefits, beneficiaries must be aware of what products they are able to purchase.
 Read on to learn more about the food stamps program in Florida.

 Learn About Florida Food Stamps Requirements